20 Vitamin K Foods That Should Be Part of Your Diet

 - 19+ years — 120 mcg (male) and 90 mcg (female)

 Healthy adults who follow a varied diet are rarely deficient in vitamin K. A deficiency in this nutrient is characteristic of people suffering from malabsorption disorders or those who take medicines interfering with this vitamin.
 Also, newborn babies are at risk of developing a deficiency in vitamin K since they don’t receive much of this vitamin through the placenta.
 In addition, breast milk is low in vitamin K.

-The symptoms of vitamin K inadequacy are excessive bleeding and hemorrhage.
-Since vitamin K contributes to keeping our bones strong and healthy, a lack of this vitamin may lead to osteoporosis, a disease characterized by weak bones that are prone to fractures.
+The vitamin K deficiency symptoms are excessive bleeding and hemorrhage.
+Since vitamin K contributes to keeping our bones strong and healthy, a lack of this vitamin may lead to osteoporosis, a disease characterized by weak bones prone to fractures.

 Who Should Take a Vitamin K Supplement?

-Newborn babies are at risk of being deficient in vitamin K due to the poor transport of this nutrient through the placenta.
-This risk is increased in infants who are exclusively breastfed as breast milk is a poor source of this vitamin.
-As low levels of vitamin K can cause vitamin K deficiency bleeding (VKDB), it is recommended that newborns are given 0.5 to 1 mg of vitamin K1 at birth.
+Newborn babies are at risk of being deficient in vitamin K due to the poor transport through the placenta.
+This risk is increased in infants exclusively breastfed as breast milk is a poor source of this vitamin.
+As low vitamin K levels can cause vitamin K deficiency bleeding (VKDB), it’s recommended that newborns are given 0.5 to 1 mg of vitamin K1 at birth.